 - Expensive smart accessories bundle

-With 200 pounds of resistance in total — 100 pounds per arm — you can quickly expand your home workout routine with Tonal.
+With 200 pounds of resistance in total — 100 pounds per arm — you can quickly expand your home workout routine with the Tonal fitness mirror.

-Instead of traditional metal weights, which require storage space and can hamper movements with their natural inertia, Tonal home gym combines magnets and electricity for maximum effectiveness.
+Instead of traditional metal weights and even cheap dumbbells, which require storage space and can hamper movements with their natural inertia, Tonal home gym combines magnets and electricity for maximum effectiveness.
 Adjustable arms support various upper and lower body movements for a true full-body workout at home.

 Tonal learns as you go and makes adjustments as needed to match your current fitness level, much like you would expect from an in-person coach or personal trainer.
 For example, the smart fitness mirror uses a full-body strength assessment to determine how much weight you can lift then sets the weights accordingly.
 The weight automatically increases as you grow stronger.
 A suite of 17 sensors provides real-time feedback on your technique and form and even tells you how to maximize your range of motion.

 When it’s time to work out, you can choose from a large library of available workouts.
 You can also customize and save your own workout programs using the accompanying app.
 If you’d rather not follow a program, simply use the Free Lift function for an independent session.

 Even if you’re not using a dedicated program, Tonal’s artificial intelligence system recommends specific weights and keeps tabs on your workout progress.

 Tonal home gym keeps home workout boredom at bay with its vibrant 24-inch interactive display.
 The screen might seem a bit small compared with some of the other smart fitness mirrors on our list, but it’s a practical size for workouts in your apartment or cramped home gym.